nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

 I also need some kind of stall detection or endstop detection or whatever, for when the lens hits the end of its focus range.
 And maybe a detector for when the gear falls off.

+## Updates 2026-08-08

+I also took some images of a ruler to measure the pixel pitch, and images with the Sony camera sensor are about 666 pix/mm.
+The camera sensor pixels are 1.55μm square, which means this lens is almost exactly 1x.

+I'll be writing lots more about microscope lenses soon.

 ## Coming Soon ...